Jacques Lacan: 1940s

 The SPP was disbanded due to Nazi Germany's occupation of France in 1940.
 Lacan was called up for military service which he undertook in periods of duty at the Val-de-Grâce military hospital in Paris, whilst at the same time continuing his private psychoanalytic practice.
 In 1942 he moved into apartments at 5 rue de Lille, which he would occupy until his death.
-During the war he did not publish any work, turning instead to a study of Chinese for which he obtained a degree from the École spéciale des langues orientales.
+During the war he did not publish any work, turning instead to a study of Chinese for which he obtained a degree from the École Spéciale des Langues Orientales (ESLO).

 In a relationship they formed before the war, Sylvia Bataille (née Maklès), the estranged wife of his friend Georges Bataille, became Lacan's mistress and, in 1953, his second wife.
 During the war their relationship was complicated by the threat of deportation for Sylvia, who was Jewish, since this required her to live in the unoccupied territories.
 Lacan intervened personally with the authorities to obtain papers detailing her family origins, which he destroyed.
 In 1941 they had a child, Judith.
 She kept the name Bataille because Lacan wished to delay the announcement of his divorce until after the war.

 After the war, the SPP recommenced their meetings.
 In 1945 Lacan visited England for a five-week study trip, where he met the British analysts Ernest Jones, Wilfred Bion and John Rickman.
 Bion's analytic work with groups influenced Lacan, contributing to his own subsequent emphasis on study groups as a structure within which to advance theoretical work in psychoanalysis.
 He published a report of his visit as 'La Psychiatrique anglaise et la guerre' (Evolution psychiatrique 1, 1947, pp. 293–318).

 In 1949, Lacan presented a new paper on the mirror stage, 'The Mirror-Stage, as Formative of the I, as Revealed in Psychoanalytic Experience', to the sixteenth IPA congress in Zurich.
 The same year he set out in the Doctrine de la Commission de l'Enseignement, produced for the Training Commission of the SPP, the protocols for the training of candidates.